 Construction Project Management: 11 Professional Standards Every Owner Should Expect

-Quality construction management separates successful projects from problematic ones.
-Professional project management contractors deliver predictable outcomes through systematic processes rather than reactive firefighting.
+Quality management separates successful projects from problematic ones.
+Professional contractors deliver predictable outcomes through systematic processes rather than reactive firefighting.
+The Construction Management Association of America (CMAA) defines industry standards that the best firms follow.

 The Four Pillars